 The Alliance partners with other coalitions and organizations in order to leverage a stronger voice with lawmakers, stay informed with timely insights and political opportunities, and collaborate with other self-funded employers and groups.
 This enables us to share those insights with our members in the form of educational opportunities and events.

-Michael Best Strategies provides expertise in government relations, lobbying and stakeholder engagement.
-Working on behalf of The Alliance, experts from Michael Best Strategies regularly monitor health care legislation and regulations that may impact self-funded employers at the national level as well as in the states of Wisconsin and Illinois.
+Michael Best Strategies provides expertise in government relations, lobbying, and stakeholder engagement.
+Working on behalf of The Alliance, experts from Michael Best Strategies regularly monitor health care legislation and regulations that may impact self-funded employers at the national level as well as in Wisconsin and Illinois.

 The National Alliance of Healthcare Purchaser Coalitions offers insights on current health policy issues and may comment or reach out to legislators regarding issues that impact health care purchasers.
-The Alliance belongs to this organization on behalf of member employers.
+The Alliance belongs to this organization on behalf of employer-members.

 The American Benefits Council provides expertise and education on health policy issues.
-The Alliance belongs to The Council on behalf of member employers, which enables us to join in Council activities and pass along educational materials and learning opportunities.
+The Alliance belongs to The Council on behalf of employer-members, which enables us to join in Council activities and pass along educational materials and learning opportunities.